Data check: Neeraj Chopra returns with new national record and a place in world’s top five for 2022

 |24 MAY 2022

 In terms of best performances across the world in 2022, Chopra straightaway found a spot in the top 10.
 His 89.30 is the sixth best registered mark so far this year.
-And considering only the best throws by each athlete, the Indian stands fifth behind 2019 World champion Anderson Peters, Tokyo silver medallist Vadlejch, Paavo Nurmi Games winner Oliver Helander and German star Julian Weber.
+And considering only the best throws by each athlete, the Indian stands fifth behind 2019 World champion Anderson Peters, Tokyo silver medallist Jakub Vadlejch, Paavo Nurmi Games winner Oliver Helander and German star Julian Weber.

 Best throws overall in men's javelin in 2022